Chapter 3 : Classes

 "Huh?
 Oh, nothing," I said quickly, faking a smile.
 He wasn't convinced, but he dropped it.

-"Soph, this is from your dad," I remembered, tossing the notebook in my handover to her.
+"Soph, this is from your dad," I remembered, tossing the book in my hand over to her.
 "Where's Rose?"

-"She went to bed, something about something I wasn't really listening to," Al mumbled.
+"She went to bed, something about something I wasn't really listening to," Al mumbled, still caught up in wherever his brain was.

 "Nice," I muttered, looking into the fire.
 We sat and talked for a while about the tournament, before my exhaustion got the better of me.